-In FY2019, 96% of Frozen Embryo transfers were Blastocyst.
-The graph below shows the outcomes of these frozen blastocyst embryo transfers by women using their own eggs that resulted in a clinical pregnancy and live birth in FY 2019.
-The results exclude preimplantation genetic testing (PGT).
+In FY2021, 99.1% of Frozen Embryo transfers were blastocyst.
+The graph above shows the outcomes of these frozen blastocyst embryo transfers by women using their own eggs that resulted in a clinical pregnancy and live birth in FY 2021.
+These results exclude preimplantation genetic testing (PGT).

 In the below chart,100% of PGT transfers are at the blastocyst stage.
-For our private patients, using their own eggs In FY2019, 32% of our frozen blastocyst transfers utilised PGT.
-The following graph shows the outcome of the frozen blastocyst embryo transfers by women using their own eggs and pre-genetic screening that resulted in a clinical pregnancy and live birth in FY 2019.
+For our private patients, using their own eggs In FY2021, 20.6% of our frozen blastocyst transfers utilised PGT.
+The following graph shows the outcome of the frozen blastocyst embryo transfers by women using their own eggs and pre-genetic screening that resulted in a clinical pregnancy and live birth in FY 2020.